French (2018 - 2020)

 For students with an interest in French-language literature and culture outside of France (e.g., in Africa, the Caribbean, Canada, the US, or the Far East).
 Consists of 16 points (in any combination of 2- or 4-point FREN-UA courses) above the intermediate level.
 French: Approaches to Francophone Literature (FREN-UA 145) is required.
 With permission of the French department, a course taught in English can be counted toward this minor if the coursework is completed in French.

-Minor in French Literature in Translation
+Minor in French Studies in English Translation

 Minor in Literature in Translation